techbliss/Processor-Changer/README.md

 Tool to change processor inside ida

-No need to Reopen ida
+No need to Reopen Ida Pro

 HotKey is Alt+F7